Alexander Hamilton. My name is Alexander Hamilton.

 Fools who run their mouths off wind up dead.

 This quippy exchange does a ton of heavy lifting.
 It introduces the hero and the villain.
-It develops their characters with important backstory: they’re both orphans; both Princeton-educated; both poised on the brink of the American Revolution.
+It develops their characters with important backstory: they’re both orphans; both college-educated; both poised on the brink of the American Revolution.
 It foreshadows the clashing philosophies that underpin their rivalry: Hamilton wants to take a stand and fight; Burr demurs, preferring to avoid conflict.
 This motif resurfaces throughout the story.

 I realized just what I was hearing: next-level narrative craftsmanship.